PageModifiedOfficial/pagemodified-legal/tos.md

 ## Pricing & Payment for Services

-Member shall pay associated fees for Services based on the product used.
+Member will pay associated fees for Services based on the product used.
 All payments shall be via credit card unless otherwise agreed.

 ## Disclaimer of Warranties